-Truck factoring, also known as transportation factoring is a popular financing option for the transportation industry.
+Truck factoring, also known as freight factoring is a popular financing option for the transportation industry.
 Knowing the ins and outs of truck factoring will help your trucking company thrive.
-This cash-flow problem-solver gives truckers fast cash to pay for fuel, cover payroll, fund any on-the-road expenses and gives you the ability to take on more loads.
+This cash-flow problem-solver gives truckers fast cash to pay for fuel, cover payroll, fund any on-the-road expenses, and gives you the ability to take on more loads.

 If you want to start factoring your trucking invoices there are a few major things you need to know.